Coronation of the Virgin (Gentile da Fabriano)

-Coronation of the Virgin is a tempera painting by the Italian artist Gentile da Fabriano, executed c.
+Coronation of the Virgin is a tempera painting by the Italian late Gothic artist Gentile da Fabriano, executed c.
 1420, now in the Getty Museum.
-It originated as the front of the a processional banner - the reverse showed Saint Francis Receiving the Stigmata and is now in Parma.
+It originated as the front of the a processional banner – the reverse showed Saint Francis Receiving the Stigmata and is now in Parma.

 Provenance

 The painting was commissioned from Gentile da Fabriano, about 1420, as a processional standard banner in holding parades that honored the Virgin Mary for a confraternity based at the church of San Francesco Monastery in Fabriano, the painter's birthplace, he had returned there from Brescia for a few months in spring 1420 before moving on to Florence.
 It was passed to the Congregation of the Fathers of the Oratory of San Filippo Neri in the same year.
 Initially the panel was double-sided, but in 1827, the panel was added down at the center to add more two portraits; at the back side was a depiction of the Saint Francis Receiving the Stigmata that is now in the Fondazione Magnani-Rocca.
 Ambrogio de' Bizochis was probably the intermediary between the painter and the confraternity - he was cousin to Egidio, brother of Gentile's wife.